 Up until a few years ago, optimizing a web page for a certain keyword or topic used to be fairly straight forward.
 Almost every potential client I speak with still views SEO as:

 In today’s SEO world, these things will have a highly negative impact on your sites overall reputation, and cause you to rank lower than your competitors who, for instance, use the same keywords but with less frequency.

 Are you rolling your eyes yet?
 If so, I don’t blame you – almost all of my clients have heard a similar spiel from their last SEO guy or web designer or marketing agency, but they still received poor or lackluster results given the amount of money they invested in this whole SEO thing.
 Why is this?

 I don’t actually have an answer for you.
 Sorry… But!
 What I can say is this: In most cases, previously completed SEO work goes no further than basic “best practices.”
 There is a plethora of information regarding SEO best practices on the web, and most people who can use a word processor can edit their site and implement these best practices.
 Many agencies do the same as soon as they are hired to begin SEO.

 Unfortunately, this is where I see most SEO agencies stop.

-Implementing best practices on a site which lacked them will normally show positive and immediate results!
+Implementing best practices on a previously un-optimized page will typically show positive and relatively immediate results!
 The client feels as though the agency knows what they are doing and continues to spend more money (without any long term SEO results or rankings), until they ultimately start looking for another SEO company.

 What I think sets me and my SEO apart from some of the others is my obsession with the data I observe as a result of my work, rather than the methods I employ to get to the front page.
 When it comes time to really dig in and start increasing SERP placement, I ask my self two questions: